 - All education including high school / secondary school

 - Photos are also recommended (a professional headshot is best)

 Date of Birth on CVs

 Some countries outside the United States expect you to include your date of birth on your CV.
 If you are applying to a foreign job, research the particular country's protocol for job applications.

-If you are using a curriculum vitae (CV) or resume to apply for a job in the United States, due to current laws regarding age discrimination, you cannot be required to include your date of birth on your curriculum vitae.
+If you are using a curriculum vitae (CV) or resume to apply for a job in the United States, due to current laws regarding age discrimination, you may not be required to include your date of birth on your curriculum vitae.

 Customize Your Curriculum Vitae